fsboehme/intercom-gpt-bot/README.md

     python make_embeddings.py

 Simply run this again after making changes to articles and it will update any changes.
+(Also runs on each server start.)

 ### Run locally

 In a terminal window run

-    python intercom_webhook.py
+    python main.py

 In another terminal window run